PrincetonUniversity/advanced-command-line/04_regex/README.md

 The more you use regexes the more often you can identify cases when they are useful.

-You won't come out of this section a master of regex, but hopefully you will get enough to be useful and maybe inspiration to learn more.
+You won't come out of this section with a full knowledge of regex, but hopefully you will get enough to be useful and maybe inspiration to learn more.
 I am a fan of "Mastering Regular Expressions" by Jeffrey E.F.
 Friedl if you have a few weeks to enjoy reading about regexes!

 ## Getting Started
 Most programming languages have support for regexes but to start we will use